Corsican nuthatch: Molecular phylogeny and evolution

-In 1998, Eric Pasquet studied the cytochrome b of the mitochondrial DNA of a dozen nuthatch species, including the various species of the Sitta canadensis group, which he defined as comprising six species, which are also those of what is sometimes treated as the subgenus Sitta (Micrositta): canadensis, villosa, yunnanensis, whiteheadi, krueperi and ledanti.
-Pasquet concludes that the Corsican nuthatch is phylogenetically related to the Chinese nuthatch and the red-breasted nuthatch, these three species forming the sister group of a clade including Krüper's nuthatch and the Algerian nuthatch.
+In 1998, Eric Pasquet studied the cytochrome b of the mitochondrial DNA of a dozen nuthatch species, including the various species of the Sitta canadensis group, which he defined as comprising six species, which are also those of what is sometimes treated as the subgenus Sitta subgenus Micrositta: S. canadensis, S. villosa, S. yunnanensis, S. whiteheadi, S. krueperi and S. ledanti.
+Pasquet concludes that the Corsican nuthatch is phylogenetically related to the Chinese nuthatch and the red-breasted nuthatch, these three species forming the sister group to a clade including Krüper's nuthatch and the Algerian nuthatch.
 The first three species would even be close enough to constitute subspecies, rejecting Vielliard's "mesogean" theory and thus confirming Vaurie's conclusions.
 For the sake of taxonomic stability, however, all retain their full species status.
-In 2014, Eric Pasquet and colleagues published a phylogeny based on nuclear and mitochondrial DNA of 21 nuthatch species and confirmed the relationships of the 1998 study within the "canadensis group", adding the Yunnan nuthatch, which was found to be the most basal of the species.
+In 2014, Eric Pasquet and colleagues published a phylogeny based on nuclear and mitochondrial DNA of 21 nuthatch species and confirmed the relationships of the 1998 study within the "S. canadensis group", adding the Yunnan nuthatch, which was found to be the most basal of the species.
 The study findings align with the morphology of the species, the red-breasted nuthatch, Corsican nuthatch and Chinese nuthatch sharing as a derived character the entirely black crown only present in males, a unique trait in the Sittidae and related families.
-The second clade, which includes Krüper's and Algerian nuthatches, would have a black front crown in males, this sexual dimorphism being absent in young individuals.
+The second clade, which includes Krüper's and Algerian nuthatches, has a black front crown only in males, this sexual dimorphism being absent in young individuals.

-The phylogeny established, Pasquet concludes that the paleogeographic history of the group would be as follows: the divergence between the two main clades of the "canadensis group" appears more than five million years ago, at the end of the Miocene, when the clade of krueperi and ledanti settles in the Mediterranean basin at the time of the Messinian salinity crisis; the two species constituting it diverge 1.75 million years ago.
+The phylogeny established, Pasquet concludes that the paleogeographic history of the group would be as follows: the divergence between the two main clades of the "S. canadensis group" appears more than five million years ago, at the end of the Miocene, when the clade of S. krueperi and S. ledanti settles in the Mediterranean basin at the time of the Messinian salinity crisis; the two species constituting it diverge 1.75 million years ago.
 The other clade split into three with populations leaving Asia from the east, giving rise to the red-breasted nuthatch, and then from the west, about one million years ago, marking the separation between the Corsican and Chinese nuthatches.
-Current distributions do not necessarily accurately reflect ancestral ones, however, and the Corsican nuthatch may be a paleoendemic that once had a much wider distribution and underwent reductions in pine distribution; "trapped" in Corsica, it would have evolved by vicariance.
+Current distributions do not necessarily accurately reflect ancestral ones, however, and the Corsican nuthatch may be a paleoendemic that once had a much wider distribution and underwent reductions in distribution; "trapped" in Corsica, it would have evolved by vicariance.

 The simplified cladogram below is based on the phylogenetic analysis of Packert and colleagues (2014):